 YMCA Code of Conduct

-The YMCA of Greater Vancouver is committed to providing a safe and welcoming environment for all members, participants, staff and volunteers.
+YMCA BC is committed to providing a safe and welcoming environment for all members, participants, staff and volunteers.
 Members are encouraged to be responsible for their personal conduct and safety and to ask any person whose behaviour threatens their personal comfort to refrain.

 The YMCA does not tolerate language or actions that fall below a generally accepted standard of conduct.
 This includes, but is not limited to: